-Note: When I started I made the rookie mistake of going too slow, and the caulking material started to pool.
+When I started, I made the rookie mistake of going too slow, and the caulking material started to pool.
 You want a pace that gets you an even, steady stream.
-Too slow and the of caulk piles up; too fast and the caulk stream is too thin or it breaks.
+Too slow and the caulk piles up; too fast and the caulk stream is too thin or it breaks.

 7. Smooth the finished line of caulk with a dampened rag or paper towel, a wet finger, or an ice cube.

 Your goal is to have a concave and even surface when complete.
 I used an ice cube, and it worked wonders.
 Run it along the joint to smooth the surface and squeeze out the excess caulk.
 The caulk will not stick to the ice, and the ice will melt to the shape of the joint to become the perfect shaped tool.

 8. Carefully remove the tape and fix any blemishes that are left behind.